-While CEERT would agree that direct access should not be a substitute for planning, we still believe that it is a critical and needed policy complement to such planning.
-Direct access is an instrument of choice, with which customers can effectively “vote” with their electricity dollars to support clean, renewable energy rather than system power.
-As such, until recently, customers had the important and legitimate right through direct access to choose how to spend their electricity dollars, rather than having that decision made for them by utilities or DWR, both of which have shown a demonstrable lack of understanding or commitment to resource diversity.
-This power of choice cannot be underestimated and its value has been shown in other states.
+While CEERT agrees that direct access cannot completely replace planning, we believe that direct acces is a critical and needed component of California’s energy policy and a necessary complement to planning.
+Direct access is an instrument of choice, with which customers are effectively empowered to “vote” with their electricity dollars to support clean, renewable energy rather than system power.Prior to the Commission’s decision preventing choice, customers had the important and legitimate right through direct access to choose how to spend their electricity dollars, rather than having that decision made for them by utilities or DWR, both of which have shown a demonstrable lack of understanding or commitment to resource diversity.
+This power of choice cannot be underestimated and its value has clearly been demonstrated in states that avoided California’s mistakes.
 In Pennsylvania, for example, customer choice has resulted in twenty percent of customers who have switched choosing a renewable energy product.
+The results are impressive and tangible, and the benefits are significant.

 At the Commission’s September 20 meeting, you also stated that direct access represents a “lack of social consciousness” since, in your assessment, the electricity costs that direct access customers avoid or reduce will be passed on to those customers who do not choose to switch.
 CEERT believes that your conclusion misunderstands the choice offered to all customers by direct access and fails to recognize the impaired social conscious that results from policies that ignore the public health and environmental benefits of renewables.
 Renewable energy production does not result in emission of pollution or global warming gases, as does power production from conventional non-renewable sources such as natural gas, oil and coal.
 Expanded renewable investment has the effect of displacing air pollution from these dirtier power sources and ultimately improving air quality and helping to reduce greenhouse gas emissions.

-In addition to your comments at the Commission’s September 20 meeting, you were reported in the September 21 issue of of California Energy Markets as having called the choice of buying green power “fraudulent” and having determined that such choice had not added any new renewables to California’s mix.
-You are wrong on both points.
+In addition to your comments at the Commission’s September 20 meeting, you were reported in the September 21 issue of California Energy Markets as having called the choice of buying green power “fraudulent” and having determined that such choice had not added any new renewables to California’s mix.
+We respectfully submit that you are wrong on both points.
 CEERT and many others have worked with the California Energy Commission to create a mandatory power content reporting requirement that requires energy service providers to tell their customers where their power comes from.
 In addition, the CEC requires annual audits of those claims.
 To our knowledge, the CEC has had no complaints of fraudulent claims and the system has become a model for other states.

-As the Commission considers any further actions related to direct access and, more importantly, the promotion of renewable energy, CEERT hopes that you will take the above points into account.
-CEERT very much appreciates your attention to these comments.
+For all of these reasons, we submit with this letter a (petition to modify?) the Commission’s decision suspending direct access.
+In the petition, we request that the Commission re-instate the important right of families and small businesses to choose environmentally sound electricity service through direct access.
+Re-instating “green” direct access for families and small businesses will go a long way toward fostering the development of renewable resources, enhancing resource diversity and environmental quality, and advancing the public interest.

+It is vital that the Commission return to families and small business the right to make electricity choices that benefit the environment and our economy.
+And it can be done in a manner that is fair to all consumers, without shifting costs among customer groups.
+We look forward to working with you and the other Commissioners to put this important tool back in the hands of Californians—where it rightly belongs.

 Sincerely,